ACL Tear

 Click for more Surgical ProcedureACL Reconstruction — Allograft

 ACL reconstruction using donor (cadaver) tendon tissue rather than the patient's own tendon.
-Appropriate for lower-demand adults or revision cases — not recommended for young athletes due to meaningfully higher failure rates compared to autograft.
+Appropriate for lower-demand adults or revision cases.
+Not recommended for young athletes due to meaningfully higher failure rates compared to autograft.

 Click for more Surgical ProcedureLateral Extra-Articular Tenodesis (LET)